unihackhq/handbook/docs/sydney/judging/index.md

 have only three minutes with each group of judges, and they will have a timekeeper to ensure they keep within that limit.

-The judges will have access to summary cards that will be created using the information you provided with your DevPost submission.
-This means that you can focus less on the technical details of your project, and more on demonstrating your project in action.

 If you failed to submit the required information with your project, you should expect the judges to ask additional questions which may take up more of your pitch time.